archrinto/wareshouse-management-system/README.md

 - Create a new database and configure the `.env` file with the database credentials.
 - Run database migrations: `php artisan migrate`
 - Seed the database: `php artisan db:seed`
+- Add super admin user: `php artisan db:seed --class=SuperAdminUserSeeder`
+You can see the default username and password inside the seeder file
 - Serve the application: `php artisan serve`

 ## Contributors